-With a growing interest from pet owners at pet stores across the country, the demand for pet CBD products is skyrocketing.
+With a growing interest from pet owners across the country, the demand for pet CBD products is skyrocketing.

-Levesque says she only purchases inventory from manufacturers who pay for independent quality tests and share the test results.
+Levesque says she only purchases inventory from manufacturers who pay for independent quality tests.

 “You want to make sure that the CBD products are third-party tested,” stressed Levesque.
 “Because the person that’s third-party testing doesn’t have a stake in the company.
 So getting that third-party verification is showing it really does have what they’re stating it has.”